amarrocc/arte-profiler/README.md

 ## Acknowledgments

-arte-profiler integrates ArgyllCMS for ICC profile generation, which is distributed with the package.
+arte-profiler integrates ArgyllCMS, which is distributed with the package.

 ## Contributions

-Contributions are welcome!
+Contributions are welcome.
 Please open an issue or submit a pull request on [GitHub](https://github.com/amarrocc/arte-profiler).